Stolpersteine – Prague Stumble Stones

 How Do I Learn More?

-Stumble Stones are included on both the WW2 tour and Old Town and Jewish Quarter Walking Tour where I share some of the more unusual stories of the Prague Stumble Stones and what happened to their descendants.
+Stumble Stones are included on both the WW2 Walking Tour and Old Town and Jewish Quarter Walking Tour where I share some of the more unusual stories of the Prague Stumble Stones and what happened to their descendants.
 You can also check the official Wikipedia pages which often contain detail right to the point of identifying the exact transport designations.
 Gunter Demnig’s own Stolpersteine website is listed below.
 You can also sponsor the construction of a Stumble Stone (details on the Stolpersteine site).